What are jellybean electronic components?

 • 555 timer: This is one of the must-have devices to explore RC time constants.

-There is a different way to look at this, some people would interpret LM358 as general descriptor for a general-purpose twin op amp with up to +/- 10 VDC rails, GBW about 500 kHz, and capable of providing about 20 mA.
-This comes with an understanding that the chosen device operate in a non-critical circuit.
+We could interpret LM358 as a general-purpose twin op-amp with +/- 10 VDC rails, GBW of 500 kHz, and capable of sourcing about 20 mA.
+This comes with an understanding that the chosen device operates in a non-critical circuit.

-With this definition, we could think of the LM358 base part number as an attractor or central reference) from which we can perform a reverse part number lookup as shown in Figure 2.
-In this example, we select active, general purpose, twin, and through hole.
+For our new definition, we view the LM358 base as an attractor or central reference.
+Using this yardstick, we perform a reverse part number lookup as shown in Figure 2.
+In this example, we select active, general purpose, twin, and through-hole.
 This returns 354 items.
-Sorting low cost, we find the TAEJIN LM358GN and the TAEJIN LM4558N.
+Sorting by low cost, we find the TAEJIN LM358GN and the TAEJIN LM4558N.

-I will leave it to you to decide if both of these low-cost parts qualify as LM358 using the “base part” definition and the more liberal “attractor” definition.
-I will also leave it to you do determine the boundaries that would include or exclude a given part with the jellybean central attractor definition.
+I will leave it to you to decide if both of these low-cost parts qualify as LM358 using the base part definition and the more liberal attractor definition.
+You determine the boundaries that would include or exclude a given part for your application.

 Figure 2: Reverse lookup for devices attracted to the LM358.